Incentive Contracts and Peer Effects in the Workplace: The Model

+As is common in these network games, an interior solution is guaranteed as long as the strength of complementarities is bounded above.

-Assumption \ref{assumption2} guarantees that equation \eqref{FOCs} is a necessary and sufficient condition for best-responses and ensures that the Nash equilibrium is unique.
-Under this assumption, the unique Nash equilibrium of the game can be characterized by:
+\begin{assumption} The spectral radius of $\lambda\mathbf{G}$ is less than 1. \end{assumption} Assumption \ref{assumption1} guarantees that equation \eqref{FOCs} is a necessary and sufficient condition for best-responses and ensures that the Nash equilibrium is unique.
+Under this assumption, the unique Nash equilibrium effort profile $\mathbf{e}^{*} $ of the game can be characterized by: